groovybits/mpegts_to_s3/README.md

-# Rust-Based Multicast MPEG-TS UDP Stream PCAP Capture for S3/MinIO HLS Hourly Archiving and Playback
+# Rust-Based Multicast MPEG-TS UDP Stream PCAP Capture for S3/MinIO HLS Hourly Archiving and Playback to MPeg-TS UDP Multicast Stream

 This Rust application enables capturing of MPEG-TS UDP multicast streams, segmenting them into time-based HLS segments, creating `.m3u8` playlists, and uploading them to MinIO or S3 storage.
 The segments and playlists can then be signed for secure playback.
 You can also run diskless and not store the segments locally, only in memory and upload to S3/MinIO.
 It has a container deployment option using Podman that sets up a local MinIO server and the capture application.